 In a nutshell, SSI backpay is the amount you should have received had your SSI claim been approved on the day you applied.

 As you know, social security claims usually take time to process.
 According to the SSA, benefit claims generally take around 3 to 5 months to get a decision.
-So if you applied in say, January, chances are you’ll get your benefits in May.
+So, if you applied in January, you’ll get your benefits in May.

 As per SSA policy, your SSI benefits will begin on the first full month on the date the claim was filed or on the day you become eligible for SSI.

 Continuing with the example above, your benefits should have started in February (a month after you applied).
 However, your first SSI check didn’t arrive until May.
-This means that the SSA owes you benefits for the months of February, March, and April.
-This is what constitutes your SSI backpay.
+This means that the SSA owes you February, March, and April benefits.
+This is what constitutes your SSI back pay.

-What you need to know, however, is that your backpay will not form part of your first SSI check.
+What you need to know, however, is that your back pay will not form part of your first SSI check.
 It will be given in installments, especially if it involves a large amount.
-Though there are instances that the SSA allows lump sum payment for SSI backpay.
+However, there are instances that the SSA allows lump sum payment for SSI backpay.

-There are two main reasons why processing SSI or even SSDI claims usually take a long time.
+There are two main reasons why processing SSI or even SSDI claims usually takes a long time.

-If you really need the money now, here’s how to get your SSI back pay faster:
+If you need the money now, here’s how to get your SSI back pay faster:

-As mentioned, the SSA only pays SSI backpay through installment.
-This is paid in six months intervals but shall not exceed more than three payments.
+As mentioned, the SSA only pays SSI backpay through installments.
+This is paid in six-month intervals but shall not exceed more than three payments.
 But if you can apply for an exception to this installment policy, you can get your SSI backpay faster.